DBlack2021/DBlack2021/README.md

 # 👋 Hello hello!
 I'm Dylan // he/him

-### 🖥️ I'm a proud nerd, software developer, and data scientist who loves education, retro video games, and telling stories with data
+### 🖥️ I'm a proud nerd, aspiring economist, and data scientist who loves education, retro video games, and telling stories with data

-### Some other interests of mine include economics and historical research.
+### My research interests lie in the fields of labor economics, the economics of education, and economic history.
 Check out some of my publications on my website!
 Speaking of...

 ### Check out my website at [dylanblack.info](https://www.dylanblack.info)

-### 🔭 I’m currently a third-year History and Economics major with minors in Data Science, Mathematics, and Computational Social Sciences at [Northeastern University](https://cssh.northeastern.edu/history/program/bs-in-history-economics/) (go Huskies!)
+### 🔭 I’m currently a fourth-year History and Economics major with minors in Data Science, Mathematics, and Computational Social Sciences at [Northeastern University](https://cssh.northeastern.edu/history/program/bs-in-history-economics/) (go Huskies!)

-### 😄 Goals for 2023
+### 😄 Goals for 2024
-- Learn more about programming with data, learn R, Python, and SQL!
+- Continue working on research projects related to labor and education economics
-- Learn more back-end development and move into fullstack development
+- Gain more experience in micro theory and econometrics
-- Collaborate with more devs and get my feet wet with open source
-- Build out my portfolio of projects!
+- Apply for graduate school and predocs

 ### :point_right:  You can contact me on [LinkedIn](https://www.linkedin.com/in/dylan-black-2021/) or [Twitter](https://twitter.com/DBlack2021)